Klipper3d/klipper/docs/Protocol.md

 chunks, uncompress the data, and parse the contents.

-In addition to information on the communication protocol, the data dictionary also contains firmware version, configuration, and other useful information.
+In addition to information on the communication protocol, the data dictionary also contains firmware version, constants (as defined by DECL_CONSTANT), and static strings.

 Static Strings
 --------------